hakavlad/tird/README.md

 ## Usage

-Start `tird`, select a menu option, and then answer the questions that `tird` will ask:
+You don't need to remember command line options to use `tird`.
+Just start `tird`, select a menu option, and then answer the questions that `tird` will ask:

 ```bash
 $ tird